- A group of similar problems

 - Planet name

-- Mean orbital radius in astronomical units (One astronomical unit is the average distance from the Earth to the sun.)
+- Mean orbital radius in astronomical units (a unit equal to the Earth's orbital radius)

 - Orbital period (Note the change in units between the inner and outer planets.)